How Much Does a Kitchen Remodel Cost?

 Increased Home Value

 Kitchen remodels are a huge benefit for both buyers and sellers because they provide one of the best returns on investment (ROI) of any home improvement project.
 Experts estimate that a quality remodel can recoup between 57 percent and 78 percent of the project cost by increasing the value of the home.
-Unless the purpose of the remodel is to put the house on the market immediately (in which case it’s key to look at what kind of upgrades would best suit that purpose), it’s sensible for homeowners to choose products and materials that they’re comfortable living with and be confident that the investment will pay off when the house is sold.
 The best way for a homeowner to maximize the increase in home value is to work with a contractor or design professional who can guide these choices to maximize their impact.

 Many older kitchens were designed with one cook in mind, while in many households today there may be several people congregating in the kitchen at once.
 Adding work spaces, dedicated storage for appliances, and creative spaces for appliances that are used daily can reduce the time spent preparing and cleaning up meals and allow for better use of shared space.